woobinda/Weather/README.md

 # Weather
-App for show weather
+Application interact with weather API (http://openweathermap.org), parse a receiving data and build a graph with JavaScript library - Highcharts.